 NFU Cymru believes the proposals, as they stand, have the potential to be deeply damaging for the tenanted sector in Wales and anyone who does not own the land that they farm.
-Future policy must take into account the valuable mixture of land tenure practices and other agreements, e.g. share and contract farming in the sector.
-All forms of land tenure should be able to participate in future schemes.
+Future policy must take into account the valuable mixture of land tenure practices and other agreements, e.g. share and contract farming in the sector, with none of the different forms of land tenure at a disadvantage from participating in future policies.
 We reiterate future policy must target support at those active farmers who take the financial risks associated with food production.